fauno/hacking/README.markdown

 ## Install

+Clone hackers.git somewhere and add yours and other people's SSH pubkeys (at least yours) to the authorized\_keys file, then commit.

+This step can be done in a single step with `make bootstrap` (or let the next step do it).
+If you don't you won't be able to login later!

 Run `make PREFIX=/srv/git` as root, where *PREFIX* is the git root.
 Check the Makefile itself to see other options.